 Results

 Predictive performance of SDMs was on average very high to excellent, while model overfitting was generally low (electronic supplementary material, Table S1 and figure S2).
 The projected climatic suitability ranges captured much of the known introduction ranges of species obtained from Lundgren et al. (2018) and IUCN (2016) (figure S2).
-These results indicate the SDMs give reliable projections of climatic suitability of terrestrial mammals. theWith
+These results indicate the SDMs give reliable projections of climatic suitability of terrestrial mammals.

-Due to our conservative rewilding selection criteria, we found no replacements to replace were found functional analogues for romfextinct species 15 extinct familiesglobally of the total 34 families with extinct species : Archaeolemuridae, Chaeropodidae, Diprotodontidae, Macrauchenidae, Megaladapidae, Megatheriidae, Mylodontidae, Nesophontidae, Nothrotheridae, Palaeopropithecidae, Prolagidae, Proterotheriidae, Thylacinidae, Thylacoleonidae, and Toxodontidae)., Table S#(electronic supplementary material In total, we identified 94 living species that could be used as functional analogues for 127 out of 334 extinct terrestrial mammals (electronic supplementary material, Table S2).
+In total, we identified 94 living species that could be used as functional analogues for 127 out of 334 extinct terrestrial mammals (electronic supplementary material, Table S2).

 In protected areas >= 5,000 km^2, we found a significantly lower number of species in trophic levels under current conditions than in the present-natural scenario except for small herbivores and small carnivores (Table 1, figure 2).
 The largest decrease in the number of species was for megacarnivores (d = 1.24, very large effect size), megaherbivores (1.79, very large effect size) , and large herbivores (d = 0.82, large effect size).
 Large carnivores’ number was also significantly lower in the current than in the present-natural scenario, but with smaller magnitude of the difference (d = 0.35, small effect size).
 Small carnivores and small herbivores were not significantly affected by extinctions.
 Under the rewilding scenario, the number of megacarnivores (d = 0.60, medium effect size), megaherbivores (d = 0.61, medium effect size), and large herbivores (d = 0.33, small effect size) significantly increased from current conditions, whereas the number of large carnivores did not significantly increased (P =0.06).
 The number of species in the rewilding scenario was not completely restored to present-natural, but there were statistically significant differences for megacarnivores (d = 0.64, medium effect size), megaherbivores (d = 1.18, large effect size), large carnivores (d = 0.22, small effect size), and large herbivores (d = 0.49, small effect size).
 In the large random areas we observed similar patterns, but with higher effect sizes(Table1, figure 2).

-Table 1: Differences between regression coefficients estimates from generalised linear mixed models for the number of species per trophic level among the present-natural, current, and rewilding scenarios.
-The differences were obtained using multiple pair-wise contrasts accounting for variation across biogeographic realms and food webs.
-Superscripts show the p-value of the contrasts adjusted with Bonferroni correction and subscripts show the magnitude of the effect size of the change using Cohen's d: very small, d < 0.20; small d = 0.20-–0.49; medium d = 0.50–-–0.79; large, d = 0.80-–1.20; very large, d = 1.20-2.00; and huge, d >= 2.00.
+Table 1: Standardized differences between coefficients estimates from generalised linear mixed models for the number of species per trophic level among the present-natural, current, and rewilding scenarios.
+The standardized differences (d) were obtained using multiple pair-wise contrasts accounting for variation across biogeographic realms and food webs.
+Significance of the contrast (P) was adjusted with Bonferroni correction.
+Effect sizes indicate the magnitude of the change.